 As a general rule, combined COGS and labor cost should not exceed 65% of gross revenue.

 There are a lot of inferences a business can make with an up-to-date P&L sheet.
 And a large part of having accurate P&L reporting is having accurate inventory.
+You should also check out our free restaurant break even point calculator and learn how to calculate ROI for further guidance.

 That’s where a perpetual inventory system like BinWise Pro comes in.
 It integrates seamlessly with POS systems and accounting software.
+It also has an easy-to-use restaurant chart of accounts.

 It also keeps track of your inventory down to the penny, in real time, so you can call on that information to start making profitable decisions.
 And It saves hours upon hours taking bar inventory, you know, instead of taking a physical count of inventory.